sea-bass/pyrobosim/docs/source/usage.rst

 Usage
 =====
 This package works with or without ROS2, and with or without a PyQt5 based GUI for visualization.

-The entry points are still in progress, but this is what works now.
+All the top-level scripts are found in the ``scripts`` folder.

 Standalone
 ----------